Log in to Remote Systems Using Credential Injection from the Representative Console

 Check Out and Check In Vault Credentials

-From the representative console, you can easily access the BeyondTrust Vault in the /login interface to check out and check in credentials when necessary, either during a session or outside of a session directly on the Representative Console.
+You can easily access the Remote Support Vault directly from the representative console.
+This allows you to check out and check in credentials when needed, either during a session or on your local machine.